timthepost/tieto/README.md

 ## Next Development Focus

-- Configurable read head (up to entire document) for large context windows.
-  Default is strong relation only.
+- Configurable read head (up to entire document in all matched nodes) for large context windows.
+Default is strongest relation only with a fixed threshold.
+We can set this per-query (and should, very very soon, because it's a PIA until we do).
-- A better (external) CLI:
-  - Better 'ingest'
-  - Better 'ask'
-  - Way to create, refresh, delete topics
-  - Way to query supporting model stats?
 - Oak front-end for both retrieval and completion (maybe even embedding, too, if available?)
 - Oak front-end for administrative-style things (ingesting, snapshots, commits,